When should I use Flood Cloud

 What's included in the price?

 Everything!
-Computing infrastructure, any specific software licencing (if applicable) and technical support.
+Computing infrastructure, any specific software licensing (if applicable) and technical support.

 Are simulations run on the CPU or GPU?